Paul Ekman: Media

 In 2001, Ekman collaborated with John Cleese for the BBC documentary series The Human Face.

 His work is frequently referred to in the TV series Lie to Me.
 Dr. Lightman is based on Paul Ekman, and Ekman served as a scientific adviser for the series; he read and edited the scripts and sent video clip-notes of facial expressions for the actors to imitate.
 While Ekman has written 15 books, the series Lie to Me has more effectively brought Ekman's research into people's homes.

 He has also collaborated with Pixar's film director and animator Pete Docter in preparation of his 2015 film Inside Out.
 Ekman also wrote a parent's guide to using Inside Out to help parents talk with their children about emotion, which can be found on his personal website.

 Influence

 He was named one of the top Time 100 most influential people in the May 11, 2009 edition of Time magazine.
 He was also ranked fifteenth among the most influential psychologists of the 21st century in 2014 by the journal Archives of Scientific Psychology.
 He is currently on the Editorial Board of Greater Good magazine, published by the Greater Good Science Center of the University of California, Berkeley.
 His contributions include the interpretation of scientific research into the roots of compassion, altruism, and peaceful human relationships.

+Death

+Ekman died in November 2025 at his home in San Francisco, California at the age of 91.